 Origins and Purpose of the Manual

 Published in 1944, the Simple Sabotage Field Manual (OSS Manual No. 3) was designed to guide ordinary citizens in occupied territories on subtly disrupting enemy logistics, governance, and industrial output.
-Unlike direct military action, these tactics relied on everyday inefficiencies, bureaucratic obstacles, and minor destruction acts that would erode the enemy’s capacity.
+Unlike direct military action, these tactics relied on everyday inefficiencies, bureaucratic obstacles, and minor acts that would erode the enemy’s capacity.

 The OSS recognized that direct military engagement was not always feasible, particularly in regions under strict surveillance and control.
 By enabling civilians to engage in small-scale sabotage, the manual empowered ordinary people to participate in resistance efforts without requiring extensive training or resources.
 When widespread and coordinated, these acts of resistance could significantly hamper the war efforts of occupying forces and shift the tide in favor of Allied forces.